redsoxfantom/CommandParser/README.md

 ## TODO
 This is a *very* simple command parser implementation.
 As such, there are quite a few things that a real shell can do that this can't.
 Some of them could be implemented on the client side, but I'm working on adding the following:
-- Parameters cann't be combined.
+- Parameters cannot be combined.
   - Many commands allow you to combine single-letter parameters.
 For example, instead of writing "tar -x -v -f" you can write "tar -xvf".
 This parser can't handle that currently, it must be handled by the client
 - Parameter values cannot be multiple words long
   - Unlike a normal command shell, you can't just pass "command param 'some parameter value'" and get the value "some parameter value" for the "param" property.
 Instead, you will get "some".
 This cannot be handled by the client, it must be done by the Parser.